 Step 4.
 On the right side pane of the “Security Options” folder, look for the policy name “Interactive logon: Machine inactivity limit.”
 Then double-click on this policy to configure its settings.

 Step 5.
 Set the desired inactivity time in seconds from “0” to “599940” seconds under “Machine will be locked after.”
-If you set time is “0” second, the policy is turned off, and your PC will never lock after any inactivity.
+If you set the time as “0” seconds, the policy is turned off, and your PC will never lock after any inactivity.

 Step 8.
 Reboot your computer now.